In Financial Services, You Can Smile Harder and Give Away Gifts, but Loyalty is Heartfelt

 In banking and investing and insurance, many thousands of service-minded people enjoy client loyalty.
 Yet, most labour under a false basic assumption about why clients are loyal to them or their institution, rather than competitors.
 Loyalty is heartfelt.

-The dominant view of loyalty in financial services equates loyalty with simple continuity of service.
+if they continue dealing with you… The dominant view of loyalty in financial services equates loyalty with simple continuity of service.
 “If they continue dealing with you, they’re loyal.”
 This makes sense simplistically.
 Yet, it lacks a basic understanding of actual loyalty.

 This view also supposes that people become loyal to whomever best satisfies their service requirements.
 “If they can read statements that arrive on time, and find good numbers in them, then you just need to be nice and keep it up.”
 This makes sense, too.
 But does loyalty come simply from fulfilling basic expectations and smiling?